|

 other direction, looking toward the main room.
 The china cupboard seen

-in the photos below is the only original piece of furniture
+in the photos below was the only original piece of furniture

-left in the Kehlsteinhaus today (the glass doors seen today on the top are
+left in the Kehlsteinhaus recently (the glass doors seen on the top are

-replacements for the original wooden doors). (above - U.S.
+replacements for the original wooden doors), but this cupboard, seen on

 National Archives, RG 111SC-207256-S; below - U.S. National Archives, RG